 The City of Savannah’s Plan is a self-funded group health plan.
-The claims administration is provided through HPI and Quantum Health provides the coordination of benefits, and HPI is the claims administrator.
-The primary Preferred Provider Organization (PPO) Network for the City of Savannah is the Care Network which utilizes the St. Joseph’s / Candler Clinics and Hospitals.
+Quantum Health provides the coordination of benefits, and HPI is the claims administrator.
+The primary Preferred Provider Organization (PPO) Network for the City of Savannah is The Care Network (TCN) which utilizes the St. Joseph’s / Candler Clinics and Hospitals.

 |Quantum Health Care Coordinators:

 |The Care Network (TCN)

 Healthcare can be confusing, Quantum Care Coordinators are here to make it easier.
 Turn to your Care Coordinators for help with items such as:

 - Patient Advocacy

 - In-Network Provider Assistance